-For achieving this, it is required to decide the unit of cost in such circumstances.
+To achieve this, it is required to decide the unit of cost in such circumstances.
 The cost units differ from industry to industry.
-For example, in the products transport industry, the cost per tonne-kilometre is to be discovered while in the case of passenger transport, the cost per passenger kilometre is to be computed.
+For example, in the product transport industry, the cost per tonne-kilometer is to be discovered, while in the case of passenger transport, the cost per passenger kilometre is to be computed.

-One of the most significant characteristics of operating costs is that the majority of these expenditures are fixed in nature.
+One of the most significant characteristics of operating costs is that most of these expenditures are fixed.
 For example, in the case of a passenger transport organisation, the majority of expenditures are fixed, while a few, such as diesel and oil, are variable and proportional to the number of kilometres travelled.

 Operating costing can be a valuable tool for businesses of all sizes.
 By understanding the cost of producing their goods or services, businesses can make more informed decisions about pricing, production, and marketing.